 2. Any Plumbing Issue

 Whether you have broken pipes or an overflowing toilet, you should always call an emergency plumber for your plumbing issue.
 This is because a plumbing issue can escalate pretty quickly.
 After all, the last thing you want is for water to overflow in your house.
-So, regardless of what time your plumbing issue occurs, simply call a 24 hour plumbing service to come over and fix it.
+So, regardless of what time your plumbing issue occurs, simply call a 24-hour plumbing service to come over and fix it.

 3. Damaged Windows

 Damaged windows should be taken care of as soon as possible.
 After all, you don’t want your home exposed to outdoor elements or possible intruders.
-If your window becomes damaged late at night, you can use a plastic bag and tape to temporary fix it.
+If your window becomes damaged late at night, you can use a plastic bag and tape to temporarily fix it.
 Otherwise, you should contact a window repair company as soon as possible.

 4. Rodent Infestation